Austin Hedges Player Props: Pirates vs. Mets

-The Pittsburgh Pirates, including Austin Hedges (.233 batting average in his past 10 games), take on starter Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.
+Austin Hedges -- batting .233 in his past 10 games -- will be in action for the Pittsburgh Pirates against the New York Mets, with Carlos Carrasco on the hill, on June 11 at 1:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mets.
+In his last game, he went 1-for-4 with a double and two RBI against the Mets.

 Austin Hedges Game Info & Props vs. the Mets